How to buy your first home

 - A completion date has been agreed

-- Your deposit has been transfered to your solicitor
+- Your deposit has been transferred to your solicitor

 - You and the seller have given solicitors final authority to exchange